 If either one of you finds out that the other failed to fulfill the duty of disclosure prior to the issuance of family law final orders, the aggrieved person can ask the court to change the order or set it aside.
 The court may also vacate or amend a final family law order if either of you have not fulfilled your duty of disclosure before it is issued.

 As we have noted, each case is different.
-If you are going through separation and divorce, and you have questions about the type of information you have to disclose, contact us today.
+If you are going through separation and divorce, and you have questions about the type of information you have to disclose, contact our Gold Coast Lawyers today.